DiazOlveraCo/py-autovod/README.md

 ## Installation

-Manually install ffmpeg, streamlink, jq.
+Manually install ffmpeg and streamlink.
 Alternatively, you can do the installation automatically with `install.sh`.

 ## Setup